yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/debezium-connector-yugabytedb.md

 ### Reporting issues

-To report issues and file tickets, visit our [GitHub project](https://github.com/yugabyte/yugabyte-db/projects/49).
+To report issues and file tickets, visit our [GitHub](https://github.com/yugabyte/yugabyte-db/issues/new/choose) and add the label `area/cdcsdk`.

 ## Setup